 Xenotransplantation - Xenotransplantation is the transfer of functioning cells, tissues, organs or body parts from one species to another, for example from an animal to a human being.
 A draft of the Transplantation Act entered the consultation phase in December 1999.
 After detailed debates in Parliament, the Act came into force in July 2007 (together with four implementing ordinances).

 Impacts of Biotechnology on developing and threshold countries - While its advocates welcome the promotion of gene technology to combat hunger in developing and threshold countries, others warn of this technology?s having adverse impacts, in precisely these countries.
 Keywords in the discussion are food security, food sovereignty, technology transfer, and the just use of biological diversity.

 Genetically modified food and animal feed - In evaluating food and animal feed made from genetically modified organisms, one generally considers whether a product is as safe or less safe for consumption than the equivalent traditional product ("substantial equivalence").
 From an ethical point of view the consumers? freedom of choice in buying food also plays an important role.

 Nanotechnology & nanobiotechnology - Nanotechnology involves structures smaller than one thousandth of a millimetre.
 Nanobiotechnology is the use of nanotechnology in life sciences, or the reverse: using biological materials or blueprints to manufacture technical nanosystems.

-Synthetic biology - Synthetic biology is a relatively new field of research, which is considered to be particularly promising.
+Synthetic biology - Synthetic biology is considered to be a particularly promising field of research.
 Its objective is to turn biotechnology into an engineering discipline.
 It especially concerns creating new, artificial life forms, which could be constructed like machines for particular tasks.

 Tel.: +41 (0)58 463 83 83